Fighting to the death teaches you a lot about life.

 What is like being punched in the face by life

-But what if you could channel that fight for survival into your daily objectives and long term plans?
+But what if you could channel that fight for survival into your daily objectives and long-term plans?

 What about an income goal?
-Well, whether you’re a 9-5 employee, an entrepreneur, or freelancer, you’re in sales–because everyone is in sales.
+Well, whether you’re a 9-5 employee, an entrepreneur, or a freelancer, you’re in sales–because everyone is in sales.
 And the thing about selling is that most people hate it.

 Whether you’re selling yourself to your boss to get a raise or selling your product to a customer, these are harrowing experiences.
 But what if you felt like getting paid more (or getting paid, period) was a matter of life and death?
 What if you were willing to do whatever it took to reach the income level you wanted, no matter how many times your ego got its jaw broken and teeth knocked out?

 This works for whatever you want in life or whoever you find yourself competing with, be they a literal competitor or your own fear and ego.
 Who wants to win more?
 You or that extra weight?
-You or the fear that you won’t say the right thing when the customer tries to negotiate price?
+You or the fear that you won’t say the right thing when the customer tries to negotiate the price?

 What is winning?